 This procedure can be performed for aesthetic (cosmetic) purposes or for medical/functional reasons, the latter being dependent on strict Medicare eligibility criteria.

 This procedure is indicated if you feel uncomfortable with your large breasts.
 You may suffer pain in the breasts, shoulders, lower neck or back.
 You may also have discomfort during physical activity.
-A breast operation minimises these problems, enhances the posture, and helps improve your overall appearance and self-esteem.

-How would a breast reduction help me?
+Is a breast reduction right for me?

 A consultation with your Specialist Plastic Surgeon is the first step in considering a breast reduction.
 You should frankly discuss your goals and expectations, and your plastic surgeon will explain to you whether this procedure is right for you.
 Special examination techniques like mammography (x-rays) may be required before the final decision.
-You should always keep in mind that the desired result is an improvement, not perfection.

 How is a breast reduction performed?